Bogdan-Branzaniuc/Daniela-Handmade-Shop/README.md

 ![Cart mechanism image]()

-* On This Page Django Unicorn was used to send Ajax requests to the backend, meaning everything that happens on this page is instantly rendered without full page reloading
+* ///////// In products, admin crud and bag pages Django Unicorn was used to send Ajax requests to the backend, meaning everything that happens on this page is instantly rendered without full page reloading  /////////
-* users can only write or see suggestions if they are logged in, otherwise they will be showed a message telling them to Log in with their twitch account
-* Once a suggestion's form is submitted, the suggestion goes into awaiting approval mode, The user can still edit or delete it at this point
-* Once a suggestion is approved it can be up voted by it's author or any other user
-* At this point the user can still edit or delete the suggestion, after submitting the edit form, if valid, the suggestion will go into approval mode again

 ![filters image](https://res.cloudinary.com/dgzv7gan8/image/upload/v1685366887/filters_ldkiza.png)
 * There are 3 sets of filters:
   * All / Mine